 We live on a farm in the remote area of the Kalahari desert, no cars or people bother us here.
-It is only Suzanne (28 years) and myself (27 Years) and some cows, birds, tortoises and other wild animals on the farm.
-We are very relaxed and have traveled our selfs for 3 months in the UK recently, and we also did some workaway work in Ireland on a horse farm.
+It is only Suzanne (29 years) and myself (28 Years) and some cows, wild birds, tortoises, ducks, goats, dogs,bees and other wild animals on the farm.
+We are very relaxed and enjoy the farm lifestyle.
+We have traveled a bit ourselves (3 months in the UK and Ireland) where we also did some workaway work in Ireland on a horse farm.
 We enjoy the company of other people.
-Suzanne loves art and I love working outside with my hands, doing gardening, building, and more.
+Suzanne loves art, learning how to cook new dishes, and "talking" to all her animals, and I love working outside with my hands, doing gardening, building, and farming.

 Cuisine / courses

 Aide avec les animaux

 Aide avec l'ordinateur / Internet